-The Museum of Art and Archaeology is a scholarly museum that seeks to expand the frontiers of knowledge regarding art, archaeology and the rise of human civilization.
+The Museum of Art and Archaeology is a scholarly museum that seeks to expand the frontiers of knowledge regarding art, archaeology, and the rise of human civilization.
 Scholars from all disciplines are welcome to study the Museum's collections and associated records.
 Any reasonable and appropriate request for access is considered.
-Given the significance and sensitivity of the collections, however, certain guidelines have been established to govern access, publication and/or other uses of the museum’s collections of art and antiquities, as well as related documentation, in order to assure the integrity and value of the collections for future generations.
+Given the significance and sensitivity of the collections, however, certain guidelines have been established to govern access, publication and/or other uses of the Museum’s collections of art and antiquities, as well as related documentation, in order to assure the integrity and value of the collections for future generations.

 Availability of collections and their associated documentation is determined by the supervising curator or Museum Director subject to the condition of the materials, applicable state and federal laws (including copyright), University policies, donor restrictions, and consideration of issues of cultural sensitivity.
 Some materials, such as objects on loan, on exhibit, in process of conservation, or currently in use by other researchers, may be unavailable for study at any given point.

 Visitors are asked to make written application at least 3 weeks in advance of their visit with the curator in charge of the collections to which access is desired.
-This is accomplished by either filling out and submitting the "Researcher Application Form," available online in either MS Word (.doc) or Adobe Acrobat (.pdf) formats, or by sending a letter to the appropriate curator describing the collection or specific objects to be studied and the nature of the research project being undertaken, the requested dates of access, and any special circumstances relating to the request.
+This is accomplished by either filling out and submitting the "Researcher Application Form," available online in Adobe Acrobat (.pdf) format, or by sending a letter to the appropriate curator describing the collection or specific objects to be studied and the nature of the research project being undertaken, the requested dates of access, and any special circumstances relating to the request.
 All requests for access are granted subject to curatorial review and availability of staff and workspace.
 College or university students must have requests verified by a faculty member or other responsible professional.
 Approval will be confirmed via telephone or email.
 Only visitors having a confirmed appointment will be granted access to collections and archives; walk-in access is not allowed.

 The Museum can provide images of most objects on request.
 Reproduction rights and fees are provided on request from the Museum Registrar.
 In some instances reproduction rights are not held by the Museum, and in such cases the researcher must separately arrange for appropriate releases from the holders of those rights.